The Featured Young Performer 2018

 Applicants must be either UK citizens, or currently resident in the UK.

-Applicants should either be embarking on a soloist/chamber music career, or be an advanced conservatoire student of the highest level, and must be aged 25 or less on March 31st, 2018.
+Applicants should either be embarking on a soloist/chamber music career, or be an advanced conservatoire student of the highest level, and must be aged 25 or less (26 for singers) on March 31st, 2018.

 Players of any standard orchestral/ensemble instrument, including piano, may apply.
-Players of other instruments (e.g. accordion, guitar, etc) are welcome to apply, but should be aware that if they win they may be asked to suggest suitable pieces for the ensemble performance mentioned above.
+Players of other instruments (e.g. accordion, guitar, etc), and singers, are welcome to apply, but should be aware that if they win they may be asked to suggest suitable pieces for the ensemble performance mentioned above.

 Although this project is primarily concerned with unaccompanied performance, applicants may be supported in a minor role by one other instrument.
 Music for a solo instrument and electronics may be included as long as the electronics is limited to a laptop computer (a PA cannot be guaranteed in the audition).